foundriesio/docs/source/reference-manual/linux/linux-lmp-fs.rst

 LmP File Structure
 ==================

 LmP uses the `OSTree`_ upgrade system to cover platform updates.
-It brings a modified file system structure, the details for which are covered on this page, along with some tips about the LmP structure and OTA behavior.
+This brings a modified file system structure, which is detailed on this page.
+Also covered here are some related tips about LmP structure, and OTA behavior.

 OSTree File System Structure
 ----------------------------